Maximum entropy in dynamic complex networks: Maximum entropy Watts-Strogatz rewiring

-For example, the Erd\"{o}s-R\'{e}nyi random graph (ER, top left of \cref{fig:WS_con_ensemble_rewirings}) draws samples which initially take link values that are either $0$ or $1$.
-On average over these samples, however, all links have the same probability of being connected, resulting in the curves in full lines (corresponding to specific pairs of links in the network) starting from the same probability.
-Additionally, because the Erd\"{o}s-R\'{e}nyi random graph is the equilibrium state of the rewiring process, the probability of connection over time stays constant.
-For the regular grid (RG), neighbouring nodes have a probability of $1$ of being connected while all others have probability $0$, so the observed evolution is identical to the one in \cref{fig:WS_con_sample_rewirings}\,\footnote{This is the same as interpreting the specific samples drawn to obtain the results of \cref{fig:WS_con_sample_rewirings} as binary probability matrices.}.
-The block model takes three possible probability values, corresponding to connections within the small block, large block, or between them, resulting in the three different evolutions from the three possible initial probability values.
-Finally, the configuration model practically takes a continuum of initial probability values, so we have chosen $10$ links with approximately evenly spaced initial probabilities to compare their evolutions.
+Evolution from ensemble-like initial conditions are presented in \cref{fig:WS_con_ensemble_rewirings}.
+In Erd\"{o}s-R\'{e}nyi initial conditions (ER) all links have the same initial probability of being connected, and therefore the evolution of a single entry in the probability matrix is representative of the whole network ensemble.
+Additionally, because the Erd\"{o}s-R\'{e}nyi random graph is the equilibrium state of the rewiring process and the maximum entropy distribution, the network distribution is unchanged by the rewiring process.
+For the regular grid (RG), neighbouring nodes have a probability of $1$ of being connected while all others have probability $0$, so the observed evolution is identical to the one in \cref{fig:WS_con_sample_rewirings}.
+The block model (BM) takes three possible connection probabilities corresponding to links within the small block, large block, or between them, resulting in three different evolutions from the three possible initial probability values.
+Finally, the configuration model (CM) practically takes a continuum of initial probability values, so we have chosen $7$ links with approximately evenly spaced initial probabilities to compare their behaviour over time.

-In both the case of sampled initial conditions and ensembles given by probability matrices, the evolution according to maximum entropy matches that of the simulations with high accuracy.
-This indicates that the method is well suited to replace realisations of dynamical processes on networks, yielding the distribution of trajectories based on given constraints analogously to how traditional maximum entropy methods yield the distribution of equilibrium states.
+In both the case of sample-like and ensemble-like initial conditions, the evolution according to maximum caliber matches that of explicit randomisation with high accuracy.
+The constraints that define the analytic dynamics reflect properties of the underlying randomisation process and the constraints of the equilibrium maximum entropy distribution.
+This indicates that the method is well suited to replace realisations of dynamical processes on networks, yielding the distribution of trajectories based on constraints and an initial condition, deriving the evolution analogously to how traditional maximum entropy methods yield the distribution of equilibrium states.